 What is a waybill in shipping?

-In shipping, a waybill serves as a receipt and a contract of carriage, ensuring that goods are transported according to the agreed terms.
+In shipping, a waybill is a receipt and a contract of carriage, ensuring that goods are transported according to the agreed terms.

 Can a waybill be used as a document of title?